-His mind was dull at the moment from last night’s shenanigans.
+His mind was dull at the moment, from the last night’s shenanigans.

 Ashton Black was flat-broke and homeless.

-Now they have no place to live.
-When Eddie’s childhood best friend heard what had happened with him, he offered a shelter—a friend who never missed his birthdays or Christmas.
+When Eddie’s childhood best friend Clark learned what had happened with his friend, he offered a shelter—a friend who never missed his Birthday or Christmas.

-“Ashton, let’s go, buddy,” Eddie said to his nineteen-year-old boy.
+“Ashton, let’s go, buddy,” Eddie said to his twenty-two-year-old boy.

-“Ashton, if you want to stay at the cheap motels, you’re more than happy to leave,” said his father and opened the door.
+“Ashton, if you want to stay at the cheap motel, you’re more than happy to leave,” said his father and opened the car door.
 “He is my best friend.
-He’d opened his arms while others have pointed fingers at us.
-He reached out when no one did and opened his heart and house for us.
-So quit whining and help me get our stuff out of the trunk, come on now.”
+He’d opened his arms while others pointed fingers at us.
+He’d reached out when no one did and opened his heart and house for us.
+So quit whining and help me get our stuff out of the trunk.
+Come on.”

 Ashton groaned, rolled his shoulder, and got out of the cab.